pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 ## Example 2: Output datums with overlapping file paths

-Often times, you want different output datums in a job to write to the same file path and then merge those results together.
+Often, you want different output datums in a job to write to the same file path and then merge those results together.
 The merge step might include appending certain files together or overwriting outdated chunks of files.